arashkaffamanesh/bonsai/README.md

 ./5-deploy-3-multipass-rkes.sh
 ```

 After the install is complete, add a new cluster via Rancher GUI, use flannel as networking, copy the provided command, shell into the 3 rke nodes and fire the command on all nodes.
-Your new RKE cluster should show up in Rancher GUI after few minutes in running state.
+Your new RKE cluster should show up in Rancher GUI after few minutes in `Active` state.

 ```bash
 multipass shell rke1